 Contrary to some of the speakers on the podcast, I think this is a poetic expression of unbridled ambition, perhaps recognizable by souls that are driven to achieve greatness in the surpassing of their own talents, by their own measure, their own yardstick.
-For Sexton, the pinnacle of a purposeful successful ambitious life is akin to the immortality inherent in Michelangelo’s work, like being inscribed in the ceiling of the Sistine Chapel for posterity.
+For Sexton, the idea of the pinnacle of a purposeful successful ambitious life is akin to the immortality inherent in Michelangelo’s work, in being inscribed on the ceiling of the Sistine Chapel for posterity.
 Yet, in the final lines, she speaks of the fatigue or ennui that accompanies overarching ambition, a sense of illusion, fallibility, faithlessness in oneself …

 I find here, a deep seated trust in humankind to grant immortality upon achieving an ambition.
-Sexton places much faith in humanity to award greatness in social validation, human memory.
-After all, what would be the Sistine Chapel if not made visible in media or reality, to the countless that admire it’s magnificent art.
+Sexton places much faith in humanity to award greatness in its social validation, its collective human memory.
+After all, what would be the Sistine Chapel if not made visible in media or reality to the countless that admire its magnificent art.
 Here, I think her measure of ambition is based in human reality, bereft of the illusions of creating art for the sake of art.
-I personally hold that, one creates simply for the pleasure of creation, for the flowering of innate potential, yet I am not unaware of what recognition means to artists, be it social or peer validation.
-People thrive in gregariously sharing their creations, I wouldn’t go as far as to say that it makes a better artist of you but it gives the drive to continue your work, this social sanction and visibility which may possibly lead to immortality.
+I personally hold that one creates simply for the pleasure of creation, for the flowering of innate potential, yet I am not unaware of what recognition means to artists, be it social or peer validation.
+People thrive in gregariously sharing their creations, I would not go as far as to say that it makes a better artist of you but it gives the drive to continue your work, this social sanction and visibility which may possibly lead to immortality.

 He wants to die changing his clothes